andrasq/node-qunpack/README.md

 Note that the `pack/unpack` conversions are incomplete, it is not possible to specify all four combinations of signed/unsigned + little-e/big-e: endianness can be controlled only for unsigneds and only for integers.
 I needed signed big-endian support, so this implementation interprets "machine byte order" as being big-endian.
+I later added full little-endian support, some via the `s<`, `l<` and `q<` conversion extensions.

 The conversion count is interpreted as: